awsdocs/aws-step-functions-developer-guide/doc_source/tag-based-policies.md

 # Tag\-based Policies<a name="tag-based-policies"></a>

 Step Functions supports policies based on tags\.
-For instance, you could restrict access to all Step Functions resources that include a tag with the key `environment` and the value `production`:
+For example, you could restrict access to all Step Functions resources that include a tag with the key `environment` and the value `production`\.

 ```
 {